 For example, in early 2012, as a result of concerns that the UK Competition Commission may ban the payment of referral fees by accident management companies to claims management companies and insurance companies in the provision of credit hire replacement vehicles and third-party vehicle repairs to "non-fault" drivers, one of our largest auto claims clients by revenue contribution in fiscal 2012 terminated its contract with us with effect from April 18, 2012.
 This client accounted for 10.4% and 7.5% of our revenue and 1.3% and 1.9% of our revenue less repair payments in fiscal 2012 and 2011, respectively.
-For more information, see "- Recent concerns over increases in car insurance premiums have led the UK competition authority to investigate referral fees, such as those paid to accident management companies and insurance companies of "non-fault" drivers, which could have a material adverse effect on our "non-fault" repairs business in our auto claims business."
+For more information, see "- Recent concerns over increases in car insurance premiums have led to investigations by the UK competition authority on whether any market practice, such as the payment of referral fees to accident management companies and insurance companies of "non-fault" drivers, restricts or distorts competition in connection with the provision of motor insurance, and also to the recent introduction of new laws banning the payment of referral fees for claims involving personal injury, which could have a material adverse effect on our "non-fault" repairs business in our auto claims business."